 Created in 1998, the SCCPIR is a research-based centers program designed to promote multidisciplinary interactions between basic and clinical scientists so that breakthroughs in our fundamental understanding of key reproductive processes are translated into clinical practice, and that questions arising in the clinic may be expeditiously addressed in the laboratory.
 To ensure efficient transfer of knowledge between the clinic and laboratory, the SCCPIR is administered through a series of cooperative agreements with each awardee institution.
 Cooperative agreements are assistance mechanisms that allow the awardee institution to enter into a partnership with the government, thereby maximizing the ability of the FIB to promote, facilitate and assist the research conducted by the awardee institution.

 Overall research coordination of the SCCPIR is performed by a Steering Committee consisting of the Principal Investigators from each of the participating centers.
 Dr. Stuart B. Moss is the FIB Project Scientist of the SCCPIR, and is a member of the Steering Committee.
 As a means of maximizing inter-center collaborations and translational efficiency, Research Focus Groups (RFGs) have been established in four high emphasis reproductive science areas: 1) Steroids, Metabolism, and Female Reproduction, 2) Ovarian Follicular and Oocyte Health, 3) Endometrium, Placentation and Implantation, and 4) Male Fertility and Infertility.
 In addition, the NICHD through the SCCPIR, provides multiyear funding to support several research resources that are accessible to all NIH-supported investigators.
-These resources include the human ovary, endometrium, and placental tissue banks, and a ligand analysis and assay core.
+These resources include the endometrium, and placental tissue banks, a RNA sequencing core and a ligand analysis and assay core.
 In addition, a number of online supported databases are available to all investigators world-wide.
 These databases include the Ovarian Kaleidoscope Database and the Endometrial Database Resource.
 Beginning in 2011, all centers are required to have an Outreach/Education core; funds are provided to support activities related to community outreach and education.